-In Table 5, we compare the public key and signature size for our proposed improved QR-UOV parameters with those for cyclic Rainbow [27] for security levels I, III, and V. As for cyclic Rainbow in the second round proposal [10], the public key includes a 256 bit seed \mathbf{s}{pk} , and the signature includes a 128 bit salt, which is a random binary vector for EUF-CMA security [29].
-The secret key can be generated from two 256 bit seeds \mathbf{s}{sk} and \mathbf{s}{pk} .
-For example, the public key size of the improved QR-UOV for level I is 29.7 KB, which is about half that of cyclic Rainbow.
-As a result, the public key size of the improved QR-UOV can be reduced about 50-70% compared with that of cyclic Rainbow at the cost of a small increase in signature size.

-Although the public key size could be further reduced by setting block size l larger, enlarging the block size would likely increase the signature size and lengthen the execution time.
+In Table 5, we compare the public key and signature size for our proposed improved QR-UOV parameters with those for compressed Rainbow [11] for security levels I, III, and V. As for compressed Rainbow in the third-round proposal [11], the public key includes a 256-bit seed \mathbf{s}{pk} , and the signature includes a 128 bit salt, which is a random binary vector for EUF-CMA security [30].
+The secret key can be generated from two 256-bit seeds, \mathbf{s}{sk} and \mathbf{s}{pk} .
+For example, the public key size of the improved QR-UOV for level I is 29.7 KB, which is approximately half that of compressed Rainbow.
+As a result, the public key size of the improved QR-UOV can be reduced by approximately 50%-70% compared with that of compressed Rainbow at the cost of a small increase in signature size.
+We stress that the Rainbow team [28] did not update the parameters of compressed Rainbow by considering the intersection attack and the rectangular MinRank attack proposed by Beullens [5].
+Although the public key size could be further reduced by setting the block size l larger, enlarging the block size would likely increase the signature size and increase the execution time.